sujay-ee/node-auth-tech-jam-2/auth-examples/README.md

 ### Basic Authentication

 - Basic Authentication is a method for an HTTP user agent (e.g., a web browser) to provide a username and password when making a request.
+- As a part of this exercise you'll have to resolve all TODO components in `routes/basic-auth.route.ts`.
+To complete this exercise you'll have to get all test cases from `basic-auth.test.ts` to pass
--   On a protected route, the header is formated as,
+- On a protected route, the header is formatted as,

 ```
 Authorization: Basic <base64 email:password>